Articles

 “And just as it is appointed for man (people) to die once, and after that comes judgment,

-having been offered once to bear the sins of many, will appear a second time,
+so Christ, having been offered once to bear the sins of many, will appear a second time,

 not to deal with sin but to save those who are eagerly waiting for him.”